lekhrajdinkar/microservice-java/docs/02_springboot/04_security/00_OAuth_2.0.md

 - After validating client identity,
 - AuthServer return single-use Authorization-Code to the Client via callback URI
 - which is then exchanged for an Access Token.
-- use-case : Traditional web apps where the exchange can `securely` happen on the server side. // back-channel.
+- use-case : Traditional microservice apps where the exchange can `securely` happen on the server side. // back-channel.
 - **PKCE** : additional steps that make it more secure for mobile/native apps and SPAs.
 ```
     1. Client : GET /authorize?response_type=code&client_id=`CLIENT_ID`&redirect_uri=`REDIRECT_URI`&scope=read&state=xyz